Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 It’s clear that the sugared version is a lot easier to reason about than the fully expanded version, and much less prone to errors as well.

-This much is already helpful, but just those forms aren’t general enough to handle
+This much is already helpful, but just those forms aren’t general enough to

-with two people?
+that works with two people?
 A hypothetical insert_two_people

-procedure cannot be written with
+procedure cannot

-the forms we have so far.
+be written with the forms we have so far.

 To generalize this the language adds the notion of named argument bundles.
 The idea here is to name the bundles which provides a useful scoping.
 Example:

-create proc insert_two_people(p1 like Person, p2 like Person)
+proc insert_two_people(p1 like Person, p2 like Person)

 begin